-2021 2020
+2022 2021

 \$ \$

-Opening balance 128,117 212,575
+Opening balance 128,136 128,117

-Change during the year through profit and loss 222,836 (84,458)
+Change during the year through profit and loss (39,368) 222,836

-Paid during the year (222,817)
+Paid during the year - (222,817)

-Closing balance 128,136 128,117
+Closing balance 88,768 128,136

 A written Remuneration Agreement exists which determines the calculation of this liability, effective 1 April 2006.
 It was established in consideration for a reduction in Directors' remuneration and fees from that date, such that the Directors each accrue 1/111th of any increase in Partnership Funds from 31 March 2006, and in addition Peter Tiedemann specifically will receive an additional 7/111th of the same amount, after adjusting the increase in Partnership Funds for Capital Repayments to Partners, Resident Withholding Tax, and before taking account of the deferred directors' remuneration and management fees.
-This agreement was reached following consultations with the Partnership's Solicitor and in agreement with the Statutory Supervisor and was subsequently approved by Partners at the 2007 AGM.
+This agreement was reached following consultations with the Partnership's Solicitor and in agreement with the Statutory Supervisor and was discussed in 2007 and 2008 and subsequently approved by Partners at the 2009 AGM.

-The liability is therefore calculated as 11/111th of the difference between the 31 March 2006 Partnership Funds (\$4,844,773) and the current periods Partnership Funds (\$994,722) after adding back Capital Repayments Payable to Partners in the period since 31 March 2006, a total of \$14,798,625 (see Note 10), inclusive of Resident withholding Tax distributed over recent years to Partners, and also adding back the movement for these deferred Directors Remuneration and Management Fees of \$222,836 (2020 \$ 84,458).
+The liability is therefore calculated as 11/111th of the difference between the 31 March 2006 Partnership Funds (\$4,844,773) and the current periods Partnership Funds of \$630,408 (\$991,952) after adding back Capital Repayments Payable to Partners in the period since 31 March 2006, a total of \$14,798,659 (see Note 10), inclusive of Resident withholding Tax distributed over recent years to Partners, and also adding back the movement for these deferred Directors Remuneration and Management Fees of \$0.00 (2021 \$ 222,836).